wacncontent/CustomizeTool/removeCommentOutput2/articles/expressroute/expressroute-faqs.md

 ## What is ExpressRoute?
-ExpressRoute is an Azure service that lets you create private connections between Microsoft datacenters and infrastructure that’s on your premises or in a colocation facility.
+ExpressRoute is an Azure service that lets you create private connections between Microsoft datacenters and infrastructure that's on your premises or in a colocation facility.
 ExpressRoute connections do not go over the public Internet, and offer higher security, reliability and speeds with lower latencies than typical connections over the Internet.

 ### What are the benefits of using ExpressRoute and private network connections?
 ExpressRoute connections do not go over the public Internet, and offer higher security, reliability and speeds with lower and consistent latencies than typical connections over the Internet.
 In some cases, using ExpressRoute connections to transfer data between on-premises devices and Azure can yield significant cost benefits.